 There are two general schools of thought on allowance.
 Some people believe children should earn money in exchange for doing chores.
 Others don’t think you should pay them for contributions every family member should make.

 There are pros and cons to every method of administering an allowance to children.
-However, the ultimate point of the allowance, regardless of how it is given, is to teach your kids money management skills.
-It is apparent that the skills necessary to manage money effectively are not being learned in school, but must begin at home.
+But in any case, the ultimate goal is to teach your kids money management skills.

 Types of Allowances